replicatedhq/troubleshoot.sh/docs/source/analyze/node-resources.md

               message: This cluster has a node with enough memory and cpu capacity running Mongo Operator.
 ```

+> Filtering by labels with `matchExpressions` was introduced in Troubleshoot 0.113.0.

 Alternatively, you can use `matchExpressions` to specify a list of selector label expressions that the node needs to match in its metadata.
 ```yaml
     - nodeResources: